 Being Disabled means you are unable to work due to sickness or injury.
-There are currently 3.8M Canadians on disability claim.
 Whether it is a cardiac issue, nervous disorder, complication of pregnancy, a broken bone or pulled disc; anything can cause a disability.
-For many professionals, a disability can be devastating by taking a toll your ability to earn income and this affects you and your family.
+For physicians, a disability can be devastating by taking a toll your ability to earn income and this affects you and your family.

 What is Disability Insurance?

 Disability can be temporary or permanent.
-According to the Council of Disability Awareness, the most common causes of disability include accidents, cardiovascular mishaps, pregnancies, musculoskeletal issues, nervous system malfunctions, infectious diseases, digestive system stress, respiratory disorders and mental diseases.
+The most common causes of disability include accidents, cardiovascular mishaps, pregnancies, musculoskeletal issues, nervous system malfunctions, infectious diseases, digestive system stress, respiratory disorders and mental diseases.
 A temporary disability is the inability to work for a period of time.
 A permanent disability is a disability that never goes away.

 Why do Physicians Need Disability Insurance?